CMOtech Asia - Technology news for CMOs & marketing decision-makers

 cybersecurity

-A large North Island GP network has been hit by a cyber attack, with patient details potentially compromised.
+Large North Island GP network hit by cyber attack, patient details potentially compromised.
+Investigation underway.

 Local edtech companies can gain edge with student data promise - NZ Tech Alliance